surveyjs/survey-creator/docs/End-User-Guide.md

 # SurveyJS Creator

-This page has been prepared as a starting point for documentation aimed at end-users of Surveyjs.
+This page has been prepared as a starting point for documentation aimed at end-users of SurveyJS.

 ## Basic Overview/Quick Start Guide

-The Surveyjs Survey Creator page contains the survey design area to the left and the toolbox to the right.
+The SurveyJS Survey Creator page contains the survey design area to the left and the toolbox to the right.

 ![Overview of the SurveyJS Creator interface](images/survey-editor-overview.png)